Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 With the advent of genome engineering and synthetic biology, we can now optimize and assemble sensing and effecting systems into cellular machines that perform a variety of complex tasks in a defined context.
 Consequently, engineering and programming bacteria into “smart therapeutics” that patrol a host to detect and treat diseases now appears as a realistic endeavor.
 Such strategies may help us treat a variety of conditions including cancer, infectious diseases or immune disorders.

 However, a major obstacle in developing successful bacterial therapies is the lack of specificity of their action as they may target both healthy and sick tissues.
-Here, we propose to design and engineer a mechanosensitive bacterial therapy (mBaT), a specific contact-dependent bacterial cargo system able to inject effector proteins into host cells.
-We aim to specifically use our system to target and eradicate cancer cells among healthy tissue.
-To achieve this, we will assemble multiple sensing and effecting components allowing a bacterium to identify and eradicate tumor cells by specific translocation of toxic effectors.
-Altogether, mBaTs will constitute a highly specific cell-based treatment of tumors.
+Here, we propose to design and engineer a mechanosensitive bacterial therapy (mBaT), a specific contact-dependent bacterial cargo system able to inject DNA and helper proteins into host cells.
+We aim to specifically test our system in monogenic diseases models in vitro.
+To achieve this, we will assemble multiple sensing and effecting components allowing a bacterium to identify and inject therapeutic DNA and helper proteins into target cells.
+The DNA will encode for the state of the art gene editing machinery CRISPR-Cas9, allowing fixing the causative mutation at the single base-pair level.
+Altogether, mBaTs will constitute the first proof of concept for bacterial-based DNA delivery for the targeted treatment of genetic disorders.

 Was ist das Besondere an diesem Projekt?

-With mBaTs, our hope is to provide the most specific, rapid and efficient method of tumor treatment.
-Unlike chemotherapy, bacteria have the ability to navigate within tissue to efficiently access the poorly vascularized tumors, thereby improving treatment delivery.
-A tumor-specific mechanosensitive bacterial treatment will thus provide a fully autonomous tumour treatment system without side effects.
+With mBaTs, our hope is to provide a more targeted DNA delivery of the gene editing machinery.
+Unlike adeno-associated viruses, bacteria have the ability to transfer DNA sequences long enough to encode the gene editing machinery, navigate within tissue and be engineered with adhesins to bind to specific biomarkers.
+A biomarker-specific mechanosensitive bacterial treatment could thus provide a fully autonomous gene editing treatment system without side effects.

 mBaTs will potentially provide a new tool for a broad range of applications.
-In the future we plan on further developing these as a general cargo system that can deliver biologics in a variety of contexts.
-For example, refining sensing components will allow for the search and destruction of circulating tumor cells as mBaT patrol the vasculature of terminally-ill patients, thereby enabling its use as a last resort cancer treatment.
-Similarly, we can anticipate that mBaT can target any type of cell or tissue with distinctive biochemical surface signature.
+In the future we plan on further developing these as a general cargo system that can deliver therapeutic DNA in a variety of disease models.
+For example, refining adhesin components will allow for the search of lung cells harboring the mutation causing cystic fibrosis.
+Similarly, we can anticipate that mBaT can target any type of cell or tissue with distinctive biochemical surface signature such as cancer cells: in this case, the injection of “suicide gene” may allow for targeted tumour eradication.
 Finally, mBaTs provide a new tool to the synthetic biology community by providing a system that responds to the mechanics of the environment.

 Am Projekt beteiligte Personen